Enjoy sex like you used to

 The evidence behind penis weights is slim, but can you stretch your penis to achieve greater length with traction devices?

-Traction devices or "penis extenders” apply penile traction, a stretching force.
-Think of it like the force you apply to the lid of a marker to pull it off.
+Traction devices or “penis extenders” apply penile traction, a stretching force.
+It works similarly to the tension applied when separating two connected objects — a steady, consistent pull over time.

 Traction might have a small impact on penile length in men with Peyronie’s disease.

-Another 2022 study suggests stretching devices may be able to increase penis length in men who have recently gone through prostate removal (slight shortening of the penis is a potential complication of this surgery).
+Another 2022 study suggests stretching devices may be able to increase penis length in men who have recently undergone prostate removal (slight shortening of the penis is a potential complication of this surgery).

 But it’s not safe to stretch your penis with traction devices or penis weights without the supervision of a medical professional.
 And there’s no research to show these devices can help people without specific medical conditions.